grodansparadis/vscp/docs/new_system_install_test_ride.md

 There are two drivers available for logging.
 One for Level I and one for Level II.
 You can think of Level II as used for more capable hardware with more memory and resources and Level I for low end hardware.
 We will enable the [Level II logger driver](./level2_driver_logger.md) here.

  1. First stop the daemon.
 One or more **ctrl+c** will do that.
- 2. Then open the vscpd.conf file in an editor.
+ 2. Then open the vscpd.json file in an editor.
 You find it under /ProgramData/vscp on windows or /srv/vscp on Linux/Unix.
  3. Now move down to the line that looks something like this

 ```xml